Basic Concepts

 Introduction

-framework focusing on single-player game development.
+ETOfflineToolkit is a toolkit derived from the ET framework focusing on single-player game development.
 It inherits the excellent design philosophy of the ET Framework and provides developers with a complete set of development tools.

 Core Features